Swinney announces network of 15 walk-in GP centres to open ‘within the year’

 “I will continue to be a leader who listens in order to lead.”

-Mr Swinney also announced that the Scottish Government would become visa sponsors for people seeking to come to Scotland to work in social care.
+Mr Swinney also announced that the Scottish Government would become visa sponsors for people seeking to go to Scotland to work in social care, which will cost £600,000.

 “We will sponsor these skilled staff so they can work, pay tax and help keep Scotland’s care homes running.